Community Wellness Ventures

 2,3

-Our goal is to see if a series of 16 CBT telehealth sessions might also have similar benefits for residents impacted by poverty, crime, and violence.
+We are analyzing whether a series of 16 CBT telehealth sessions might have similar benefits for residents impacted by poverty, crime, and violence.

 What have we learned?